ShalamarII/Brains/Alrathion - The End's Fall/A World of Magic/Magic Families/Tanhala Family.md

 This parasite slowly contaminates the user’s Blood, requiring bloodletting to keep the blood pure.
 This is done by simply taking vials and refilling them.
 Utility-wise, they are able to refill their vials about twice a day, but they must blood-let at least once a week.
 As the family has progressed they have evolved to have quicker blood creation and flow.

+# Parasite Abilities
+### Limited Telepathy
+User's of the parasite have limited telepathy within 30 feet (10 Yards) of one another.

 # Mineral's Effects

 ### Healing